 When can I schedule my first prenatal visit?

+Our providers at My Midtown OBGYN are here to serve women in the greater Denver area who are pregnant and in need of an OBGYN.
 We would like to see you for your first prenatal visit around the 7th or 8th week of pregnancy, calculated from the first day of your last menstrual period (or 5-6 weeks since conception).
 Please call sooner if you have a known history of ectopic pregnancy.

 How do I schedule childbirth classes?Classes are held at Rose Medical Center.
 You can find a list of classes online.